-Editor's Note: This story first appeared in its original format in the new issue of Variance.
-Click here for the full version.
+Editor's Note: This story first appeared in its original format in the summer 2014 issue of Variance.

 With USA’s Suits now knee-deep into its fourth season, the hit lawyer serial is currently at its best in terms of witty zingers and tit-for-tat storylines.
 With Harvey Specter (Gabriel Macht) and Mike Ross (Patrick J. Adams) at opposite ends of a war zone, there’s a new level of excitement and energy surrounding the show.

 Sarah Rafferty, whose Donna Paulsen has become a critical character over the past couple of seasons, says the newfound energy is just as palpable for the cast as it’s been for viewers.
 And while a lot of that is certainly attributed to the brilliant writers, she believes USA also deserves credit for its successful split-season formatting.

 “It’s their model and it works,” she says, speaking to Variance on an early summer afternoon.
 “They tend to premiere the new shows in the off-season, in the summer, so they hook viewers in and then you’ve got that break which builds anticipation and keeps the momentum going.
 We’ve got 16 episodes each season, so when you break it up into 10 and six, the wait doesn’t feel as long and you don’t have a chance to forget about it.”

 Rafferty acknowledges the end of last season into the current one has been anything but forgettable, with Mike’s departure from the Pearson Specter firm as he now goes head-to-head against his onetime boss and friend Harvey.